Customer-First Marketing: the new brand playbook for the privacy-first era

 - Requests for customer feedback

-“Of the total number of people who come to your site for the first time, how many are you giving you permission to contact them?” said Cherin.
+“Of the total number of people who come to your site for the first time, how many are you giving you permission to contact them?” says Cherin.
 “What can you do with an opt-in form to provide immediate value to a new user, while also increasing the percentage of people who subscribe?”

 But collecting data means you’ll need a place or a system to store it.
 A customer platform, like Klaviyo, will allow you to keep your data centralized and ready to use in an actionable way—an excellent segway into the last component of Customer-First Marketing.